Dimi123456789/WorldEditPrivate/SE202425/Milestone2/UseCases/JoãoNascimento/UseCaseDiagram.md

 /hpos2

-Use Case Name: Select Position 2 from targeted block
+Use Case Name: Select Position 2 from Targeted Block

 Description: Set position 2 to the block being targeted.